rolandeni/Docker-for-Laravel/README.md

 ## What is going in the dockerfile??
 #### First, the Dockerfile creates an image on top of the php:8-fpm Docker image.
 This is a Debian-based image that has the PHP FastCGI implementation PHP-FPM installed.
 The file also installs the prerequisite packages for Laravel: mcrypt, pdo_mysql, mbstring, and imagick with composer.

-#### The RUN directive specifies the commands to update, install, and configure settings inside the container, including creating a dedicated user and group called www.
-The WORKDIR instruction specifies the /var/www directory as the working directory for the application.

 #### Creating a dedicated user and group with restricted permissions mitigates the inherent vulnerability when running Docker containers, which run by default as root.
 Instead of running this container as root, we’ve created the www user, who has read/write access to the /var/www folder thanks to the COPY instruction that we are using with the --chown flag to copy the application folder’s permissions.